 In another words, there will always be one route advertised to the remote Aviatrix Transit Gateway when identical network CIDRs are learned by the local Aviatrix Transit Gateway.

 3. NAT Functions¶

 SNAT function is supported on the individual connection between the Aviatrix Transit Gateway and the remote sites.

 Starting Release 5.4, SNAT and DNAT functions are supported on the Spoke Gateway tunnel interface to the Aviatrix Transit Gateway.

 4. Egress Routes Propagation Behavior¶

-If Firewalls are deployed for Internet bound Egress traffic in either FireNet and Transit FireNet deployment, the default routes are propagated to the remote peer by Transit Gateway peering.
-This allows Firewalls to be shared across regions.
+If firewalls are deployed for Internet-bound egress traffic in either FireNet or Transit FireNet deployment, the default routes are propagated to the remote peer by Transit Gateway peering.
+This allows firewalls to be shared across regions.

 4. Configuration Notes¶

 In this scenario, the on-prem has one device as the diagram below.